-The most expensive of our top-five options, the Avocado Mattress has made strides since our initial review of mattress manufacturers, adding 100-percent GOTS organic certified cotton & wool to its previous Greenguard Gold certification.
-We picked Avocado as the best mattress maker overall because it purchases carbon offsets to achieve carbon neutrality for every step in its production process.
+The most expensive of our top-five options at $959, the Avocado Mattress holds GREENGUARD Gold and GOTS organic cotton and wool certifications.
+In our review of mattress manufacturers, we picked Avocado as the best mattress maker overall because it purchases carbon offsets to achieve carbon neutrality for every step in its production process.
 Avocado offers a 100-night free trial with full refunds for returned mattresses and provides 1 percent of revenues to environmental charity 1% for the Planet.

 #6 Keetsa Plus Twin

-Keetsa offers an affordable twin mattress, the Plus, for $495.
+Keetsa offers an affordable twin mattress, the Plus, for $490.
 But it comes with caveats that sustainable shoppers need to factor into their decisions.
 Unlike the other mattress companies listed here, Keetsa uses a “BioFoam” that contains petroleum.
-Most memory foams are made with petroleum-based foams the result in off-gassing of chemicals.
-Consequently, Keetsa does not qualify for Greenguard Gold or organic latex certification.
-The cover, ticking, and fillers of Keetsa mattresses include organic cotton and hemp that has earned it OEKO-Tex certification.
+Most memory foams are made with petroleum-based foams that result in off-gassing of chemicals.
+Consequently, Keetsa does not qualify for GREENGUARD Gold or organic latex certification.
+The cover, ticking, and fillers of Keetsa mattresses include organic cotton and hemp that has earned it OEKO-TEX certification.
 We offer this as #6 in the list to illustrate the type of trade-offs you’ll often hear on mattress sites, which emphasize their organic credentials but don’t dig deep into the details.
-Likewise, Keetsa provides a trial program, but offers only 90 percent refunds if you return the mattress.
+Likewise, Keetsa provides a trial program, but offers only a 90 percent refund if you return the mattress.

 To view our complete printable college mattress comparison chart, click the image below.

 Our Rating Criteria

 The factors we considered when assessing the environmental-friendliness and sustainability include the following keystones.